 3. Innovate and adapt – but use caution.

 With the spread of COVID-19, providers may be looking for ways to help patients that will also decrease exposure and community spread, such as telemedicine.
 However, even as certain requirements are modified in the face of the pandemic, HIPAA as a whole has not been waived as of the time of this alert, and the only waivers of sanctions, penalties, and compliance requirements are those described above.
 Thus, any telemedicine encounter should be conducted in a HIPAA-compliant way within the bounds of the waivers.
 Further, covered entities and business associates should keep in mind that the requirements and safeguards of the HIPAA Privacy and Security Rules will likely return to full enforcement following the expiration of the waivers.

 4. Seek counsel where greater clarity is needed.

 Providers should carefully review the HIPAA regulations and HHS’s guidance, and consider consulting qualified legal counsel if they are unsure about how HIPAA applies, such as whether a use or disclosure is permitted, whether an authorization is compliant, or whether a business associate agreement is required.
 Guidance from regulators is evolving as the situation continues to develop, and providers should stay informed and monitor for updates.

-For assistance on these or other HIPAA-related matters, please contact Madison M. Pool or H. Carol Saul.
+For assistance on these or other HIPAA-related matters, please contact Madison M. Pool.